+provided by the Partner for grammar corrections or to make sure that the material fits within the Destination NSW's brand standards.
+Destination NSW has final approval.

+• All photos and video must be consistent with the Destination NSW brand style guidelines.
+Destination NSW reserves the right to reject Partner photos or video.

-- Destination NSW may edit any material provided by the Partner for grammar corrections or to make sure that the material fits within the Destination NSW brand standards.
-Destination NSW has final approval. - All photos and video must be consistent with the Destination NSW brand style guidelines.
-Destination NSW reserves the right to reject Partner photos or vidbased on the content or quality.
-This cou potentially impact a Partner's ability to participate in the campaion. - Advertising materials and due dates are outlined in this Prospectus and are subjec to change.
+with the Destination NSW brand style guidelines.
+Destination NSW brand style guidelines.
+Destination NSW reserves the right to reject Partner photos or vide based on the content or quality.
+This coupotentially impact a Partner's ability to participate in the campaign.

+Advertising materials and due dates are outlined in this Prospectus and are subjet o change.
+Deadlines will be confirmed if the Co-operative Marketing Agreement for each campaign.
+Reminders to approvite artwork will be sent and, if a Partner outlined in this Prospectus and are subject change.
 Deadlines will be confirmed in the Co-operative Marketing Agreement for each campaign.
-Reminders to approve the artwork will be sent and, if a Partner does not respond before the deadline, Destination NSW will move forward with the ad without Partner approval.
-The Partner will still be required to pay for the ad placement. - Visitnsw.com/Sydney.com will feature links to product's Get Connected listings and links to Partner and product websites It is the Partner's responsibility to update the information on the ATDW online database so that it is current and relevant to the campaign.
+Reminders to approvible artwork will be sent and, if a Partner does not respond before the deadline, Destination NSW will move forward with the ad without Partner approval.
+The Partner will still be required to pay for the ad placement.

+• Visitnsw.com/Sydney.com will feature links to product's Get Connected listings and links to Partner and product website it is the Partner's responsibility to updat the information on the ATDW online database so that it is current and relevand the connected in the connected